MohamedMassaoudi-code/cybermicrogrid/README.md

-# cybermicrogrid

-CyberMicrogrid is a comprehensive Python library designed for researchers and engineers to simulate and defend cyber-physical microgrids using state-of-the-art reinforcement learning techniques.
-The library provides a modular framework that integrates power grid simulation with a wide range of cyberattack scenarios, enabling users to experiment with and develop advanced grid defense strategies.
+CyberMicrogrid is an open-source Python library that seamlessly integrates power grid simulation with cybersecurity research, enabling researchers, engineers, and students to simulate, analyze, and defend cyber-physical microgrids.
+By offering a flexible environment for reinforcement learning (RL)-based control under a variety of realistic attack scenarios, CyberMicrogrid empowers users to develop and evaluate cutting-edge defense strategies for modern power systems.

-Key Features
+Key Highlights
-Flexible Environment Simulation:
+Realistic Microgrid Environment
-The core of the library is the PowerGridEnvironment, which models a campus microgrid network and supports a diverse set of cyberattack scenarios including FDI, MITM, DOS, DDOS, and many others.
-Users can configure the environment with different attack modes and strengths, making it ideal for both academic research and practical applications.
+The core of CyberMicrogrid is the PowerGridEnvironment, which accurately models a campus microgrid with buses, transformers, lines, loads, and distributed generators.
+It supports a diverse range of cyberattack modes—including FDI, MITM, DOS, DDOS, and many more—each configurable by attack strength.

-Agent Implementations:
-CyberMicrogrid offers a variety of agent classes for both value-based and policy gradient reinforcement learning methods.
-Examples include DummyAgent, DQNAgent, DoubleDQNAgent, DuelingDQNAgent, PolicyGradientAgent, and an ultra-fast PPO-based agent.
-These agents provide a starting point for developing custom strategies for grid defense.

-Network Construction:
-The library includes utilities to construct realistic microgrid networks.
-For instance, the create_campus_microgrid_network function builds a detailed microgrid model with buses, transformers, lines, loads, and distributed generators, serving as a realistic testbed for cyberattack simulations.
+Diverse Reinforcement Learning Agents
+Experiment with built-in RL agents spanning value-based (DQN, DoubleDQN, DuelingDQN) and policy gradient (REINFORCE, UltraFastPPO) methods.
+These agents serve as a foundation for customizing and extending RL-based defense strategies in complex microgrid environments.

-Comprehensive Training Routines:
+Comprehensive Training & Analysis
-Training functions for different reinforcement learning paradigms are provided to streamline the process of running simulations, evaluating agent performance, and iterating over different cyberattack scenarios.
-These routines also log key performance metrics like power loss, frequency deviation, and feasibility rates.

-Utility and Analysis Tools:
-A set of utility functions is included to ensure proper data preparation, such as creating valid PyTorch Geometric data objects.
-In addition, the library offers an analysis module to compute system performance metrics and assess the impact of various attack scenarios.
+Streamlined training routines let you quickly run simulations, track performance metrics (e.g., power loss, frequency deviation, feasibility rate), and iterate over different cyberattack scenarios.
+An integrated analysis module simplifies the process of quantifying and comparing system vulnerabilities.

+Educational & Research Tool
+Ideal for university courses, lab experiments, and corporate R&D, CyberMicrogrid provides a hands-on approach to understanding how cyber threats can disrupt critical infrastructure—and how reinforcement learning can mitigate these threats.

+Modular & Extensible
+The library’s modular design allows for easy integration with other data pipelines and custom extensions.
+Whether you’re prototyping new agents or adding novel attack vectors, CyberMicrogrid’s flexible architecture supports rapid experimentation.

-Use Cases
+Example Use Cases
-Cybersecurity Research:
+Cybersecurity Research
-Evaluate the resilience of microgrid systems against various cyber threats by simulating realistic attack scenarios.

-Reinforcement Learning Development:
-Train and test RL-based defense strategies tailored to mitigate the impacts of cyberattacks on power grids.

-Educational Tool:
+Investigate the impact of sophisticated cyberattacks on microgrid operations and devise robust RL-based defense strategies.

+Grid Reliability Studies
+Examine how disruptions—like sensor spoofing or denial-of-service attacks—affect frequency stability and power flows in real-time.

+Teaching & Training
-Serve as an educational platform for teaching the principles of cyber-physical systems security and advanced control strategies in energy systems.
+Use CyberMicrogrid as a hands-on educational platform to teach the fundamentals of cyber-physical systems, smart grids, and reinforcement learning.

 Getting Started
-Users can install CyberMicrogrid via pip (after publishing to PyPI) or directly from the GitHub repository.
-The library is well-documented and includes a comprehensive README, detailed API references, and usage examples to help users quickly integrate it into their projects.

-CyberMicrogrid is open for contributions, making it an evolving project driven by community input and collaboration.

-This project aims to bridge the gap between cyber-security research and power systems engineering by providing an accessible and robust simulation platform for cyber-physical microgrids.
+Install & Import
+After cloning or downloading the library, install via:

+bash
+Copy
+pip install -e .
+Then import and create a microgrid network:

+python
+Copy
+from cybermicrogrid.networks import create_campus_microgrid_network
+net = create_campus_microgrid_network()
+Configure the Environment

+python
+Copy
+from torch_geometric.data import Data from cybermicrogrid.environment import PowerGridEnvironment from cybermicrogrid.utils import ensure_features

+data = Data(num_nodes=net.bus.shape[0])
+data = ensure_features(data)

+env = PowerGridEnvironment(pp_net=net, data=data, attack_mode="DOS", attack_strength=0.1)
+Train an Agent

+python
+Copy
+from cybermicrogrid.agents import DQNAgent from cybermicrogrid.training import train_value_based_agent

+agent = DQNAgent(state_dim=data.num_nodes, action_dim=len(net.line))
+env, rewards, freq, power, steps, times = train_value_based_agent(
+    net, data, agent, num_episodes=10, attack_mode="DOS"
+)
+Contributing
+CyberMicrogrid is a community-driven project.
+We welcome contributions that enhance the simulation environment, add new RL agents, or introduce additional cyberattack scenarios.
+If you’d like to get involved, please:

+Fork the repository on GitHub.
+Create a new branch for your feature or bug fix.
+Open a pull request with a clear description of your changes.
+License
+This project is licensed under the MIT License—see the LICENSE file for details.

+Contact
+For questions, feature requests, or collaboration inquiries, please open an issue on GitHub or reach out to the maintainers directly.
+We look forward to your feedback and contributions!

+By bridging cybersecurity research and power systems engineering, CyberMicrogrid offers a robust platform for simulating and defending modern grids against a spectrum of cyber threats—driving innovation in smart grid resiliency and control.